Section 1 - General Provisions

 Section 9 - Books & Records

 Any records maintained by EMWSL in the regular course of its business, including its books of account and minutes books, may be maintained on any information storage device or method; provided, that the records so kept can be converted into clearly legible paper form within a reasonable time.
 EMWSL shall so convert any records so kept upon the request of any person entitled to inspect such records pursuant to applicable law.
-EMWSL shall make reports of its condition and activities not less than annually to the Director and shall make all other filings and reports as would otherwise be required by Chapter 180.
+EMWSL shall make reports of its condition and activities not less than annually to the Directors and shall make all other filings and reports as would otherwise be required by Chapter 180.

 Section 10 - Conflicts of Interest